viethung1234q/git_analytics_hub/README.md

                                                                  \______/
 ```
 ## Description
-Git-Analytics-Hub is a tool that automates the collection, processing, and storage of GitHub Archive data.
+Git-Analytics-Hub is a tool that automates the collection, processing, and storage of GitHub Archive data, which provide a full record of GitHub activities for public repositories.
 It runs hourly to download raw data from GitHub Archive.
 Then, it processes the raw data and aggregates the processed data, both using DuckDB.
 All the data is stored in MinIO for further analytics.

 ## Architecture
 Git-Analytics-Hub uses muti-tier architecture - the **Medallion Architecture** - which is a data lake design pattern that organises data into three zones: